uwvrclub/web-ar-ruler-project/README.md

 Go back to [http://localhost:8000/second.html](http://localhost:8000/second.html), refresh, and play around with the markers.
 The label should face the camera, and it will be easier to check the distance now.

+Alternatively, you can check out the demo [here](./aframe-ar-completed/second.html)

 ### Conclusion

 Awesome!!
 You've created an AR ruler of your own.
 It was a long journey, but you've learned so much: the fundamentals of web programming, A-Frame and AR.js, and making A-Frame entities be interactable using JavaScript.
 There's so many more applications than an AR ruler, like a AR poster, or a marker-based WebAR map.
 Because your app will be on a web page, you will be able to reach out to so many more people than a traditional mobile AR app.